FebrianFrancione/MyStats-API-Web-Application/README.md

 ## JSON Controller Documentation

 Following are the main entry points of the Web Service which are processed by the JSON controller.
-These are all Spring Boot Controller methods that route the response to a Thymeleaf View following the MVC pattern.
-Postman will be the web service client.
+This is to be used by an external thin web service client such as Postman, Curl, Terminal or any other.

 All the methods produce :

+`{MediaType.APPLICATION_JSON_VALUE}`

+All the methods accept :

 `{MediaType.APPLICATION_JSON_VALUE}`